-At IIT, most political science students devote most of their attention to American government, urban affairs, or international and comparative studies.
+Our students devote most of their attention to policy analysis in the context of urban affairs or international comparative studies.
 Several faculty conduct research in and teach the politics and policies of science and technology.
-Substantial attention is also devoted to studying various aspects of the new workplace.

-Political science majors are required to complete 36 credits in political science.
-There are eight required courses and four electives, including a senior seminar or "capstone course" in which students produce a research paper or other project that demonstrates their interests and skills to potential employers and/or graduate schools.
+Political science majors are required to complete 36 credits in political science, including a senior seminar or capstone course, in which students produce a research paper or other project that demonstrates their interest and skills to potential employers and/or graduate schools.
 Majors are also required to complete an approved course in statistics and a course in research methods.
 Additional courses may be required to prepare students for professional training and for entrance to fields such as law and medicine.